 What is Pilates?

 Why Pilates?
-Pilates as an exercise trend has grown tremendously over the last decade, and has become a household name.
+Pilates is an exercise trend that has grown tremendously over the last decade and has become a household name.
 The benefits of Pilates exercise are:

 - Increased Core Strength

 - Increase Toning of the abdominals and extremities to• • Promotes long, lean muscle without adding bulk

 - Mental Focus & Stress Management

 These benefits all fall under the umbrella of Improving Body Awareness and Efficiency of Movement, which is really the underlying focus or ‘bigger picture’ in Pilates.
 Pilates is mostly known by the general public for its use as a fitness and performance enhancement routine.
 Less commonly known is the profound impact seen when utilizing Pilates for Rehabilitation and Injury Prevention.

 - As Seen in Pilates Style Magazine, July/August 2009

 - As Seen in Pilates Style Magazine, April 2011

 - [PORTUGUESE] The effect of Pilates-based Physical Therapy in Patients With Low Back Pain During Pregnancy